Top 5 Reasons for Dental Extractions

 What Are Reasons for Dental Extractions?

-To understand why Dr. Marcus Hoang would recommend a dental extraction for your treatment, you must understand the common reasons why tooth extractions are performed in dentistry.
+To understand why Dr. Jane O. Stewart would recommend a dental extraction for your treatment, you must understand the common reasons why tooth extractions are performed in dentistry.
 They include the following:

 - Treating severe dental decay – many patients have their natural teeth pulled out because of a severe case of tooth decay.
 When dental decay happens, it damages multiple layers of teeth.
 That damage causes significant dental problems in the oral cavity.
 Ideally, removing such a tooth is the best course of action to protect the rest of your oral cavity from the infection.
 Besides, the last thing you want is for the infection in your decayed tooth to spread to other healthy tissues in your mouth.